saifullah3396/datadings/doc/source/index.rst

 the directory tree, whereas is takes less than 0.7 seconds to start reading from msgpack files.
 This makes debugging a breeze.
-Check out the
-:ref:`file format description<file-format>`
-if you want to know more.
+Check out the :ref:`file format description<file-format>` description if you want to know how this is possible.